 - If the claimant entered New Zealand without a travel document, the visitor visa should be endorsed in an INZ certificate of identity form (see A2.20.5) unless these are reasons not to grant a visa.

 - If the claim form for refugee or protection status has not been completed at the border, a visitor visa current for one month from the date of arrival may be granted unless there are reasons not to grant a visa and the refugee or protection status claimant should be told that:

 - an application for a further temporary visa will only be considered after they have confirmed their claim in the prescribed manner (see C3.25); and

 - they should submit any application for a further temporary visa at an INZ office in New Zealand before the existing visa expires.

 E8.10.15 Refugee or protection status claimants granted temporary entry class visas

 See also Immigration Act 2009 ss 61, 150, 187

-- Any claimant to whom a temporary entry class visa has been granted, (whether before or after the person became a claimant) and any temporary entry class visa holder who ceases to be a refugee or protection status claimant by virtue of his or her claim or appeal being declined or the person withdrawing their claim or appeal may not, either before or after the expiry of the temporary entry class visa:
+- Any claimant to whom a temporary entry class visa has been granted, (whether before or after the person became a claimant) or any temporary entry class visa holder who ceases to be a refugee or protection status claimant by virtue of his or her claim or appeal being declined may not, either before or after the expiry of the temporary entry class visa:

 - apply for a further visa of any class or type while in New Zealand; or

 - while in New Zealand, request a special direction or make a request for the grant of a visa under A23; or

 - bring any appeal under section 187 of the Immigration Act 2009 to the Tribunal.